prof-spock/SoX-Plugins/README.md

 audio effects to produces result audio files.

-Since there are so many DAWs available, it is hard to provide a test suite for each of those.
+Since there are so many DAWs available, it is hard to provide a test project for each of those.
 The distribution contains a Reaper project referencing those audio test files and result files in autonomous tracks.
 Adaption to other DAW should be straightforward.